 What are the confidentiality limitations?
 All existing confidentiality protections under federal and California law apply to information used or disclosed during your Telehealth appointment.
 All laws concerning access to medical records apply to Telehealth.
 Patient-identifiable information from the Telehealth visits remain confidential and protected pursuant to all applicable laws.

-If you’re interested in discussing your needs and finding out if teletherapy will work for you, please contact my office at (650) 434 3455.
+If you’re interested in discussing your needs and finding out if teletherapy will work for you, please contact email me or call my office at (650) 434 3455.